 Tillamook Quilt Trail

-Quilts have been part of Tillamook County since the early pioneers first came over the mountain to the Tillamook Coast.
-The Quilt Trail concept, which started in Ohio, is very popular on the East coast as demonstrated by the 3,000+ quilt blocks mounted on barns and businesses.
+Quilts have been part of Tillamook County since the early pioneers first came over the mountain to the Oregon Coast.
+You'll find colorful quilt blocks mounted on barns and businesses throughout the county.
+There are more than 104 - see if you can find them all!

 Take the self-guided auto tour